EarthSystemDiagnostics/hamstr/README.md

 ![](readme_files/figure-gfm/unnamed-chunk-10-1.png)<!-- -->

+#### Other hyperparameters

-Default parameter values for the shape of the accumulation prior `acc_shape = 1.5`, the memory mean `mem_mean = 0.5` and strength `mem_strength = 10`, are the same as for Bacon &gt;= 2.5.1.
+Default parameter values for the shape of the gamma distributed accumulation rates `acc_shape = 1.5`, the memory mean `mem_mean = 0.5` and memory strength `mem_strength = 10`, are the same as for Bacon &gt;= 2.5.1.

-#### Setting the thickness and number of discrete sections
+### Setting the thickness, number, and hierarchical structure of the discrete sections

-One of the more critical tuning parameters in the **Bacon** model is the parameter `thick`, which determines the thickness and number of discrete core sections.
+One of the more critical tuning parameters in the **Bacon** model is the parameter `thick`, which determines the thickness and number of discrete down-core sediment sections modelled.
 Finding a good or optimal value for a given core is often critical to getting a good age-depth model.
-Too few sections and the resulting age-model is very “blocky” and can miss changes in sedimentation rate; however, counter-intuitively, too many very thin sections can also often result in an age-model that “under-fits” the data - ploughing a straight line through the age-control points when a lower resolution model shows variation in accumulation rate.
+Too few sections and the resulting age-model is very “blocky” and can miss changes in sedimentation rate; however, counter-intuitively, too many very thin sections can also often result in an age-model that “under-fits” the data - a straight line through the age-control points when a lower resolution model shows variation in accumulation rate.

 The key structural difference between **Bacon** and **hamstr** models is that with **hamstr** the sediment core is modelled at multiple